top of page

 Abstract:

-Economic sanctions have become a crucial statecraft tool for policymakers who seek to coerce or punish other states in the international system.
-However, the economic and humanitarian consequences of sanctions are borne not only by states but also by local actors such as non-governmental organizations (NGOs), civil society organizations (CSOs), and the citizens which they serve.
-Such is especially true in the case of aid withdrawal, a particularly prevalent form of sanctions instrument.
-Data from the EUSANCT database shows that over 75% of the sanctions imposed between 1989 and 2016 by the EU, US, or the UN included an aid sanction component.
+The economic and humanitarian consequences of sanctions are borne not only by states but also by local actors such as non-governmental organizations (NGOs), civil society organizations (CSOs), and the citizens which they serve.
+This is especially true in the case of aid withdrawal, a prevalent form of sanctions instrument.
 By reducing or cutting off the foreign funding on which NGOs and CSOs in developing countries rely to carry out advocacy work and deliver critical health, education, and other public services to citizens, aid withdrawal has the potential to disproportionately disrupt the operations of the third sector.
-Despite the ubiquity of aid withdrawal as a sanctions tool, we have little understanding of how the burden of aid withdrawal is shared by local implementing partners on which the US relies for aid delivery.
 How do aid sanctions impact funding for local actors in target countries?
-This research note offers an exploratory analysis of that question.
 Using the synthetic control method to establish causal inference, we analyze aggregate differences in US foreign assistance to local implementation partners in both sanctioned and non-sanctioned aid recipient countries for the years 2002-2020.
 We find that in the years following aid sanction imposition, local actors (in both nongovernmental channels and public sector channels) face a slight decrease in US funding, relative to their non-sanctioned counterparts.
 Finally, we couple this with additional analyses for Uganda and Madagascar, focusing on US foreign assistance to all funding channels (local actors, as well as international NGOs, multilateral organizations, and government actors).
-Our results show that following the implementation of aid sanctions, local public sector channels suffer the greatest decrease in funding relative to control countries.
-We draw on an original dataset of U.S. statements of aid withdrawal to augment these case reports for Uganda and Madagascar.
+Our results show that local public sector channels suffer the greatest decrease in funding relative to control countries.
 Our analysis sheds light on the micro-impacts of sanctions on the local actors who carry out crucial humanitarian and advocacy work and provides insight into what channels are most affected by US aid withdrawal.
-This research note, which leverages causal inference, provides policymakers with an empirical overview of the unintended consequences of aid withdrawal for the third sector.

 Work in Progress

-"Domestic Support for Economic Sanctions: Legitimacy vs. Efficacy" (with So Jin Lee) [Survey Fielded]
+"Domestic Support for Economic Sanctions: Legitimacy vs. Efficacy." (with So Jin Lee) [Data Analysis Stage]

-"Theory-based Measurement for Varieties of Power Using a Novel Semi-Supervised Approach." (with David Siegel, NSF-funded project) [Data Collection Stage]
+"Theory-based Measurement for Varieties of Power Using a Novel Semi-Supervised Approach." (with David Siegel, NSF-funded project) [Data Coding Stage]

 "For Want of Control: The Role Private Enterprises and SOEs Play in Economic Sanction Implementation" [Research Design Stage]